datastaxdevs/cdc-for-astra-guides/astradb-sink.md

     ![image1](https://user-images.githubusercontent.com/16946028/160470132-141d5fab-db5e-45c7-b6a9-c1f83f3bbcbe.png)

 	Your view will go back to the "Sinks" page where you can see the "Status".
-Once it says "Running" the sink is complete (you may need to refresh the browser window).
+Once it says "Running" the sink is complete.

     ![image12](https://user-images.githubusercontent.com/16946028/160470291-41cc67ba-0f60-4d91-bfa8-4838e2b14330.png)